gaib-ai/symbiotic-super-sum/README.md

 ##### DVN Node Identity and Funding

-It's important to note that the `generate_network.sh` script configures each `dvn-node` instance to use the **private key of its corresponding Symbiotic operator**.

--   **How it Works**: The script generates a set of operator keys for the Symbiotic relay network.
-In a real-world scenario, these operators would stake assets to secure the network.
-In our local simulation, the `genesis-generator` service automatically funds these operator addresses with plenty of test ETH on both Anvil chains.
+A critical aspect of this local testnet is how the `dvn-node` instances are funded to pay for gas fees on the destination chain.
+The setup script orchestrates a three-step process to ensure each DVN node has a funded wallet without any manual intervention.

+-   **1. Anvil Pre-Funded Accounts**: When the two Anvil blockchain containers start, they are configured to create 10 test accounts, each pre-funded with 10,000 test ETH.
+The first of these accounts is used by the `deployer` service.

+-   **2. Operator Key Generation**: The `generate_network.sh` script deterministically generates a unique private key for each Symbiotic operator that will participate in the relay network.
+These keys are distinct from Anvil's default funded keys.

+-   **3. Automated Funding Transfer**: During the network setup, the `deployer` service executes the `network-scripts/deploy.sh` script.
+This script performs its primary duty of deploying the Symbiotic contracts, and it also iterates through the generated operator addresses and **sends them test ETH** from its own pre-funded account.

--   **Why it Matters**: By reusing the funded operator keys, the `dvn-node` has a pre-funded wallet that can pay the gas fees required to submit verification transactions to the destination chain.
-This eliminates the need to generate and manually fund separate wallets for the DVN workers.
+-   **4. Shared Identity**: Finally, each `dvn-node` instance is configured to use the exact same private key as its corresponding Symbiotic operator.
+Because the operator address was funded in the previous step, the `dvn-node` automatically has a funded wallet, ready to submit verification transactions.
+This elegant design eliminates the need for a separate funding step for the DVN workers.

--   **On Other Testnets**: If you adapt this project for a public testnet, you would need to ensure the operator addresses are funded on all participating chains.
+-   **On Other Testnets**: If you adapt this project for a public testnet, you would need to manually fund the operator addresses on all participating chains.

 ### Workflow Sequence Diagram